Men Could Be Hysterical, Too

 It wasn’t that the behavior he described didn’t exist prior to the 1880s, Micale has explained.
 “It did exist.
 It was rampant.
 Men were as prone to nervous breakdown as women were.
 It was not diagnosed for social and political reasons.
 Men were believed to be more sane, more motivated by reason, more in control of themselves emotionally.
 If you were to diagnose it honestly, that would have pretty quickly called into the question the difference between the sexes and the idea that men were more self-possessed than their fragile, dependent female counterparts.
 Ultimately it came down to patriarchy and power.”

 As the diagnosis came into use by doctors across Europe, the constellation of symptoms that had been for centuries attributed to an “inactive or ungratified uterus” now demanded plausible physiological explanations.
 Among doctors in the 19th century—all males at the time—the idea that men are too powerful to be overcome by flights of emotion did not sit well.
 Doctors sought a cause for the condition.
-And this pointed some to carbon disulfide.
+This pointed some to carbon disulfide.

 In one lecture in Paris, Charcot described a classic patient.
 The man had always been “sober and tranquil of manner.”
 He had worked in the rubber industry for 17 years, but only recently began manually cleaning the vulcanization vats that contained carbon disulfide.
 In the process, the man experienced an acute burning sensation in his scrotum—and then collapsed on the job, fully anesthetized.
 He was unconscious for half an hour and bedridden for two days, which were filled with nightmares and hallucinations of “terrible animals.”
 He did not recover fully, but remained weak and given to twitching.
 Charcot diagnosed the man with “toxic hysteria” secondary to carbon disulfide poisoning.

-As the term hysteria faded from clinical relevance, the dangers that its use brought to awareness did not.
+As the term hysteria faded from clinical relevance, the dangers of carbon disulfide did not.
 People exposed to carbon disulfide today are still at risk of disease.
 A 2014 study of an unnamed “rubber and plastic manufacturing plant” in New York found that workers exposed to carbon disulfide had more than twice the rate of fatal heart disease as did other workers at the plant.

 Carbon disulfide is not limited to the rubber industry.
 It’s integral to the manufacturing of cellophane and rayon—the “fake silk” that gives name to Blanc’s book.
 These products are made of regenerated cellulose, which is synthesized using carbon disulfide.
 Rayon was a critical strategic material during WWII, and some of the most dramatic documentation of severe carbon-disulfide poisoning in workers was among slave laborers who manufactured rayon for the third reich.
 In one factory in Poland, a number were hospitalized as mental patients and then never heard from again.

 Like handling vulcanized rubber, using cellophane or wearing rayon isn’t dangerous; the material is free of carbon disulfide by the time it hits shelves.
 The family of materials are called regenerated cellulose.
 Once you regenerate the cellulose, the carbon disulfide is gone.
-Cellophane is the identical manufacturing process to rayon except for the very last step, which puts out a film instead of a thread.
+Cellophane involves the identical manufacturing process to rayon, except for the very last step, which yields a film instead of a thread.
 (Yet the cultural symbolism of cellophane has been entirely the opposite of rayon—modern and silly as opposed to cheap and tawdry.
 It always was.
 In the 1930s, a famous German novel called The Artificial Silk Girl told the story of a young woman who moved to Berlin and slept around, all the while loving nothing more than to wear rayon.)

 “The current marketing avoids the term rayon,” Blanc explained.
 “They now go with viscose.
 People buy something that’s ‘30 percent viscose’ and they have no idea that it's the same thing as rayon.”